Reviewer Guidelines

 You can (and should)

-In the latter case, please try and clearly identify the section that you are referring to.
-Where you are critical of something in
+In the latter case, please try and clearly identify the section of the

 want to provide feedback that challenges the author to consider alternative